-Administrative services degree and certificates provide students with technical skills.
-Skills include medical terminology, medical coding, time management, human/customer relations, telephone techniques, administrative management, information management, oral and written communications, word processing, spreadsheets, database, presentation, document layout, and Internet research.
+Administrative support certificates and the AAS degree provide students with technical skills in just one to four semesters.
+Skills include time management, human/customer relations, telephone techniques, administrative management, information management, oral and written communications, word processing, spreadsheets, database, presentation, document layout, and Internet research.

 A wide variety of job opportunities are available to program graduates in many types of offices.
-Jobs include office assistant, receptionist, administrative assistant, medical office receptionist, medical secretary, and medical administrative assistant.
-After a few years in the field, graduates can become medical office managers, medical administrative assistants, billing clerks, or hospital clerks.
-The demand for medical employees will continue to grow as Houston has one of the largest medical communities in the world.
-The job market will remain strong in this area.
+Jobs include office assistant, administrative assistant, medical office receptionist, medical secretary, and medical administrative assistant.
+After a few years in the field, graduates can become an executive assistant, office manager, or office coordinator.
+Skilled administrative professionals are expected to be in demand in several industries, including education, manufacturing, construction, financial services, employment services, health care and social assistance, local government, and energy production.

 The general education core will transfer to a variety of colleges and universities, and the degree will transfer in whole to some universities.
 Through articulation, some students may have earned college credit while in high school.
 Contact a counselor, division advisor, or faculty member at any college for specific information about articulation and to obtain the recommended sequencing of courses

 For careers and median salaries, visit Career Star for more information.